digitallawyer/openlegaldictionary/_definitions/rectus-in-curia.md

 permalink: "/definitions/rectus-in-curia.html"
 body: Lat.
-Right in court The condition of one who stands at the bar, against whom no one objects any offense, when a person outlawed has revers-ed hls outlawry, so that he can have the benefit of the law, he ls 6ald to be "rectus in curia.”
+Right in court The condition of one who stands at the bar, against whom no one objects any offense, when a person outlawed has revers-ed hls outlawry, so that he can have the benefit of the law, he is 6ald to be "rectus in curia.”
 Jacob
 published_at: '2018-07-07'
 layout: post
 ---